Potatronus/ironsworn-pl/README.md

 # ironsworn-pl
-Polski moduł babele dla systemu Ironsowrn Foundry VTT<br>
+Polski moduł babele dla systemu Ironsworn Foundry VTT<br>
 Nie jestem również programistą, więc ewentualne prace idą bardzo powoli.
 Każdy element musze uczyć się jak go wykonywać.
-Wszelkie porady/bugi prosze wysyłać na discorda: Potatronus#0666
+<br>Wszelkie porady/bugi prosze wysyłać na discorda: Potatronus#0666
-<br>Polish babele module for Ironsowrn Foundry VTT system
+<br>Polish babele module for Ironsworn Foundry VTT system
-I am also not a programmer, so the possible work goes very slowly, each element I have to learn how to do it.
-Any tips/bugs please send to discord: Potatronus#0666
+I am also not a programmer, so the possible work goes very slowly, each element I have to learn how to do it.<br> Any tips/bugs please send to discord: Potatronus#0666

 To jest fanowskie tłumaczenie. / This translation is fan made.